prebid/prebid.github.io/prebid-server/features/pbs-pbc-storage.md

 ## Using Prebid Cache

-To use this approach, you need to inject `ModuleCacheService` into your module.
+To use this approach, you need to inject `PbcStorageService` into your module.
 You can do this in your module configuration class.
 For example:

 ```java
 @ConditionalOnProperty(prefix = "hooks." + {ModuleName}Module.CODE, name = "enabled", havingValue = "true")